AppleInsider may earn an affiliate commission on purchases made through links on our site.

-From our — albeit brief, so far — testing, Lockdown Mode doesn't cause any permanent changes or delete unrecoverable data.
+We've been testing it for a while, and Lockdown Mode doesn't cause any permanent changes or delete unrecoverable data.
 So, there is no harm to your device or data when turning the feature on and off.

 When should you enable Lockdown Mode?